 St Sofia herself stand vigilant above her green heart.

-Sofia is quite pretty around the centre with its colorful facades and yellow, cobbled streets.
+Sofia is quite pretty around the center with its colorful facades and yellow, cobbled streets.
 Saint Sofia herself presides on a giant pedestal in the very heart of town, overlooking all that goes on beneath her – mainly car horns and ambulance sirens!

 Golden Domes of St. Alexander Nevsky Cathedral.
 Sofia Bulgaria